run-house/runhouse/docs/index.rst

 Why Runhouse?
 -------------
-Runhouse was built to accelerate the ML flywheel, by enabling fast, debuggable, and iterable development of pipelines.

-Without Runhouse, the workflow is fragmented and iteration is slow.
-Researchers start in hosted notebooks where there is fast and interactive development, but the enviornment and code are both non-standard.
-Then that notebook code needs to be translated and packed into orchestrator nodes over days or weeks.
-This is slow and challenging because each iteration loop takes an half hour, with most time spent waiting to rebuild and resubmit pipelines.
-In production, debugging errors is also challenging for the same reason: orchestrators were designed to schedule and log runs, not be a development-friendly runtime.

-With Runhouse, you are simply dispatching regular code to cloud compute for execution at every step.
-Researchers are writing normal code and executing it on the same (ephemeral) compute that the code would be run on in production.
-Each dispatch takes <5 seconds and logs are streaming back to local, giving an interactive development experience.
-Moving to production means moving the 5 lines of dispatch code (not 500 lines of applciation code) into orchestrator nodes.
-And in production, debugging or further improving pipelines is just branching the underlying application code, executing the same dispatch code, and merging back into main.
+**Without Runhouse:** ML workflow is fragmented and iteration is slow
+* Researchers start in hosted notebooks or SSH'ed into a cluster:
+   * Fast and interactive development
+   * But non-standard environment and code
+* Research to production happens over the course of days or weeks:
+   * Notebook code needs translation to orchestrator nodes
+   * Most time spent waiting to rebuild and resubmit pipelines, with each iteration loop taking about 20+ minutes
+* Production debugging is challenging:
+   * Orchestrators designed for scheduling and logging runs, but are not development-friendly runtimes
+   * Continue "debug through deployment" that slowed down resarch to production in the first place

+**With Runhouse:** Regular code is dispatched to cloud compute for execution at every step
+* Researchers write normal code:
+   * Execute on the same (ephemeral) compute used in production
+   * Each dispatch takes <5 seconds
+   * Logs stream back to local, providing interactive development experience
+* Moving to production:
+   * Involves moving 5 lines of dispatch code (not 500 lines of application code)
+   * Dispatch code moved into orchestrator nodes
+* Debugging or improving pipelines in production:
+   * Branch the underlying application code
+   * Execute the same dispatch code
+   * Merge back into main

 In short, Runhouse makes ML development feel like normal software development.

 Table of Contents
 -----------------